Styling Bokeh plots

 )

 In styling this plot, we will also put the legend outside of the plot area.
-This is a bit trickier than what we have been doing using the legend_label kwarg in p.circle().
+This is a bit trickier than what we have been doing using the legend_label kwarg in p.scatter().
 To get a legend outside of the plot area, we need to:

 1. Assign each glyph to a variable.